cognitiveprince/paradox_docs/getting started.md

     Step 1.
 Take the read image block click on the select button and select the image you want to read

     Step 2.
-Step 2.
 Take the Crop block and connect it to the read image block

     Step 3.
 Enter the slice x, slice y values of the arrow